PeterWone/Antipodean/spike/treadmill-5-america.md

 *The mood shifts subtly.
 Confidence becomes complacency.*

 **NARRATOR (V.O.):** But observe the subtle change—from learning from the world to teaching the world.
 From adapting ideas to proclaiming superiority.
+Modern America would be mortified to learn it was following in the footsteps of _China_.

 *SCENE: University lecture hall, 1960.
 Business school PROFESSOR WILLIAM WHYTE teaches American management methods.*